Get insider access

 Audio-Technica ATH-R70x

 The Audio-Technica ATH-M50x and the Audio-Technica ATH-R70x are different kinds of audiophile headphones, and your preference for open or closed-back designs will determine which is best suited for your needs.
 The closed-back ATH-M50x have more bass overall, which will make EDM and hip-hop sound thumpier and more full.
-However, the mid-range isn't as well-balanced as the ATH-R70x, which also have better frequency response consistency.
-While the ATH-M50x have a sub-par passive soundstage due to their closed-back design, they block out slightly more noise and leak a lot less audio, making these more suitable for podcasts or casual listening.
+Meanwhile, the passive soundstage is much more spacious and open on the ATH-R70x.
+However, the ATH-M50x block out much more noise and leak a lot less audio, making these more suitable for podcasts or casual listening in noisy spaces.

 Bose QuietComfort 35 II/QC35 II Wireless 2018

 The Bose QuietComfort 35 II/QC35 II Wireless 2018 are better for most uses than the Audio-Technica ATH-M50x.
 The Bose are wireless headphones with ANC.
-They have a fantastic noise isolation performance, a much more comfortable fit, and a more thumpy, punchy sound profile, which some may prefer.
-On the other hand, the Audio-Technica are wired headphones intended for audiophiles.
-They're better-built, their bass response is more accurate, and their passive soundstage is perceived as more open and spacious.
+They have a active noise cancellation which isolates you from noise better and their fit is much more comfortable.
+On the other hand, the Audio-Technica are wired headphones intended for audiophiles and audio production.
+They're better built, and their passive soundstage is perceived as more open and spacious without requiring a charged battery.

 RØDE NTH-100M

-The Audio-Technica ATH-M50x are better headphones for neutral sound than the RØDE NTH-100M.
-The Audio-Technica are better-built, have a more neutral sound profile, which some users may prefer, and deliver audio more consistently across different reseats.
+The Audio-Technica ATH-M50x are better headphones for balanced sound than the RØDE NTH-100M.
+The Audio-Technica are better-built and deliver audio more consistently across different reseats.
 They also leak less audio at high volumes and can block out a bit more ambient noise.
-However, the RØDE's '100M' model come with a detachable boom mic for wired gaming.
+However, the RØDE come with a detachable boom mic for wired gaming.

 Sony MDR-7520

-The Audio-Technica ATH-M50x are a better value and better-sounding critical listening headphones than the Sony MDR-7520.
-The Sony have a better more premium and durable build quality when compared to the Audio-Technica.
+The Audio-Technica ATH-M50x are a better value than the Sony MDR-7520.
+The Sony have a more premium and durable build quality when compared to the Audio-Technica.
 They also have a lower profile on your head and an understated look and feel that some may prefer over the slightly plasticky design of the Audio-Technica.
-On the other hand, the Audio-Technica sound more balanced.
-They have a deeper bass and better high frequencies that make them sound more exciting without losing too much detail in instrumentals and vocals.
-The Audio-Technica are also a bit more comfortable.
+On the other hand, the Audio-Technica sound more consistent between wears, and they're more comfortable.

 Sennheiser HD 820

-The Sennheiser HD 820 are a slightly better closed back critical listening headphone than the Audio-Technica ATH-M50x, but not by much considering their price difference.
+The Sennheiser HD 820 are a slightly better closed-back critical listening headphone than the Audio-Technica ATH-M50x, but not by much considering their price difference.
 The HD 820 have a much better and more premium build quality.
 They also have more spacious and well-padded earcups that are breathable enough to wear for much longer than the M50x.
-They come with more high-end cables and accessories and would be the superior headset if their sound quality was a bit more consistent.
-Here, the ATH-M50x have the advantage.
-They have a slightly more balanced mid-range and a more pronounced bass but do not have the soundstage of the Sennheisers.
-The Audio-Technica are also a bit lighter and easier to use with mobile devices.
+They come with more high-end cables and accessories and would be the superior headset if their sound quality were a bit more consistent.
+Here, the ATH-M50x have the advantage of a more consistent sound.
+The Audio-Technica are also a bit lighter and more compact.

 TOZO T6 Truly Wireless